Connected Lines Helping Creative People

 Foot

-Knob - Small, round turned ball.
+Knob - Small, rounded turned ball.

 Hardware Material